brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 “But Brandon,” I can hear you hypothetically saying, “my character has darkvision.”

 Darkvision allows you to see normally in dim light, but complete darkness is only upgraded to dim light—meaning you’ll still have trouble seeing colors or minute details, and you’ll have disadvantage on Perception checks.
-Your DM may have other penalties for trying to operate normally in complete darkness, even if you have darkvision.
+Your DM may have other penalties for trying to operate normally in complete darkness, like being unable to read, even if you have darkvision.

 The Everbright Lantern is your basic option.
 It’s a lantern that burns forever, and can be clipped to a belt.